 Jump to section

-Rachel has spent the past 12 years using her academic and professional expertise in psychology to help individuals and organizations optimize their interaction with each other.
+Rachel has spent the past 12 years using her academic and professional expertise in psychology to help individuals and organizations optimize their interactions with each other.
 She holds a master’s degree in clinical psychology from The Institute of Transpersonal Psychology and completed her clinical training in neuropsychology at Stanford University and somatic psychology at The Hakomi Institute.

 Great leaders empower those around them by creating a sense of trust that many of us find elusive.
 When people on your team feel safe and seen, they’re able to present an authentic picture of themselves and their situation, and consequently, take risks, grow and develop, and to do their best work.
 So how do great leaders build this sort of trust?

 Researchers have found that nonverbal communication can account for as much as 93% of communication.

 You might be surprised to learn that the secret to building trust lies in things unspoken.
 In fact, the key to creating an authentic and deep connection with your team is grounded in effective nonverbal communication — in your body language, the tone of your voice, and the manner in which you speak (far less than what you actually say).
 Studies have shown that the majority of communication is actually non-verbal.
 In fact, researchers have found that nonverbal communication can account for as much as 93% of communication, depending on the topic matter.
 As it turns out, gaining the trust of others comes from what you are communicating when you’re not saying anything at all.